udacity/ud405/1.3.01-Demo-DrawingPoints/README.md

 The first thing we're going to do is draw some very simple shapes on the screen, like points, triangles, rectangles, and circles.
 However, we don't have to interact with OpenGL directly.
 Instead, we're going to use a LibGDX abstraction called ShapeRenderer.
 We can ask ShapeRenderer to draw shapes for us, and it  figures out all the complicated OpenGL stuff that has to happen under the hood.

 ShapeRenderer works in batches.
 It's slow to ask OpenGL to draw shapes one at a time, but it's much faster to bundle up all our drawing instructions into a batch, and send that to OpenGL all at once.
-Further, ShapeRenderer has three modes, and a batch can only contain shapes of one of those types.
+Further, ShapeRenderer has three modes, point, line, and filled, and a batch can only contain shapes of one of those types.

 I could keep going, but honestly, the official documentation does a lot better job than I could.
 You can check out the documentation of ShapeRenderer [here](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/glutils/ShapeRenderer.html), or just by searching for "LibGDX ShapeRenderer".